 HINT: You don't want to turn discovering the fundamental information into a guessing game.
 You want to make it safe for software applications to gather information.
-If they cannot sort out this fundamental information, it is unlikely that whey will be able to sort out the details.
+If software cannot sort out this fundamental information, it is unlikely that software will be able to sort out the details.
 Also, these fundamental concepts are just that, fundamental.
 There are more of these sorts of relations.
-This is just an example.
+These relations are simply a starting point.

 2.15.
-Recognize and respect common report component arrangement patterns.
+Recognize and respect common financial report component arrangement patterns.

-Report components are related to other report components.
-The discrete set components of components which make up a financial report can have a "sequence" or "ordering" or some arrangement.
+Financial report components are related to other financial report components.
+The discrete set of components which make up a financial report can have a "sequence" or "ordering" or some arrangement.
 Further, groups of report components exist such as "statement", "disclosure", etc., and are that way are also related.

 The SEC interactive data viewer leverages these relations.
-The SEC viewer also leverages the numbers provided for each network to organize the pieces of the report.
-The SEC viewer Level 1 note level [Text Block]s, Level 2 accounting policy [Text Block]s, Level 3 [Text Block]s, and Level 4 detailed disclosures.
+The SEC viewer also leverages the numbers provided for each network to organize the components of the report.
+The SEC interactive data viewer separates Level 1 (note level) [Text Block]s, Level 2 accounting policy [Text Block]s, Level 3 (disclosure level) [Text Block]s, and Level 4 detailed disclosures.
 You can see this leverage in the contents page of the left side of the SEC interactive data viewer.
 Other viewers likewise leverage this information for sequencing and ordering a digital financial report.

-over Document And Entity Information (US \$) D Document And Entity Document Information [Line Items] Information Entity Registrant Name NET TALK.COM, INC. Financial Statements Entity Central Index Key 0001383825 Current Fiscal Year End Date 12-31 Balance Sheets Entity Filer Category Smaller Reporting Company Balance Sheets Trading Symbol NTLK (Parenthetical) Entity Common Stock, Shares Outstanding Statements of Operations Document Type 10-К Statements of Cash Flows Amendment Flag false Document Fiscal Year Focus 2012 Statement of Stockholders' Document Period End Date Dec.
-31, 2012 Deficit Document Fiscal Period Focus FY Notes to Financial Statements Entity Well-known Seasoned Issuer No Entity Voluntary Filers No Accounting Policies Entity Current Reporting Status No lotes Tables Entity Public Float Notes Details [1] The aggregate market value of comm non equity held-by non-affiliates Going concern and management's plans (Details Textual) Summary of Significant Accounting Policies (Details) Summary of Significant Accounting Policies (Details 1) Summary of Significant Accounting Phicies (D
+er Document And Entity Information (US \$) D Document And Entity Document Information [Line Items] Information Entity Registrant Name NET TALK.COM, INC. inancial Statements Entity Central Index Key 0001383825 mandar Statements Current Fiscal Year End Date 12-31 Balance Sheets Entity Filer Category Smaller Reporting Company Balance Sheets Trading Symbol NTLK (Parenthetical) Entity Common Stock, Shares Outstanding Statements of Operations Document Type 10-K Statements of Cash Flows Amendment Flag false - Document Fiscal Year Focus 2012 Statement of Stockholders' Deficit Document Period End Date Dec.
+31, 2012 Delicit Document Fiscal Period Focus FY Notes to Financial Statements Entity Well-known Seasoned Issuer No Association Delicion Entity Voluntary Filers No Accounting Policies Entity Current Reporting Status No Notes Tables Entity Public Float Notes Details [1] The aggregate market value of comm non equity held-by non-affiliates Going concern and management's plans (Details Textual) Summary of Significant Accounting Policies (Details) Summary of Significant Accounting Policies (Details 1) Summary of Significant Accounting Policies (D

 2.16.
-Recognize and respect common concept arrangement patterns which indicate how a set of Concepts are organized within a [Line Items].
+Recognize and respect common concept arrangement patterns which indicate how a set of concepts are organized within a [Line Items].

-The set of accounting concepts which make up [Line Items] are not random; rather they can be grouped into a set of patterns.
+The set of accounting concepts which make up [Line Items] are not random; rather they can be grouped into a set of patterns referred to as concept arrangement patterns.
+A set of [Line Items] might have one or more sets of concept arrangement patterns.
+If more than one concept arrangement pattern exists, you can think of each set as a component block.
 Identified and commonly used concept arrangement patterns include: